namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/12/23
+- Will have a PR up shortly
+- Then will work on the frontend change Carol needs for 1946

 ### 12/11/23
-- Testing now so should have PR ready by noon
+- Got help from Carol on the 500 error for 2207
-- Will move on to the rich text editor improvements - 2129
+- Then started working on the rich text editor improvements

 ### 12/8/23
 - Wrapped up the vendor vetting theme